thosgood/this-weeks-finds/markdown/101-151/week106.md

-We can define a "projection" in a Jordan algebra to be an element A with A o A = A. If our Jordan algebra consists of self-adjoint operators on the complex Hilbert space C^n^, a projection is a self-adjoint operator whose only eigenvalues are zero and one.
+We can define a "projection" in a Jordan algebra to be an element A with A o A = A. If our Jordan algebra consists of self-adjoint operators on the complex Hilbert space C^n, a projection is a self-adjoint operator whose only eigenvalues are zero and one.
 Physically speaking, this corresponds to a "yes-or-no question" about our quantum system.
 Geometrically speaking, such an operator is a projection onto some subspace of our Hilbert space.
-All this stuff also works if we start with the real Hilbert space R^n^ or the quaternionic Hilbert space H^n^.
+All this stuff also works if we start with the real Hilbert space R^n or the quaternionic Hilbert space H^n.

 In these special cases, one can define a "minimal projection" to be a projection on a 1-dimensional subspace of our Hilbert space.
 Physically,